 A Fun Way To Practice Isolating Beginning and Ending Sounds

 We all want to see our students succeed in reading.
-So it is worth making sure that each child has mastered those pre-reading skills, so that they have strong foundation to build on.
+So it is worth making sure that each child has mastered those pre-reading skills so that they have a strong foundation to build on.

 Kinders that can isolate the sounds in a word and connect the sounds to letters are well on their way to becoming a reader.
 As with any skill, the children will benefit from plenty of practice.